 For Bitcoin and cryptocurrency traders, it’s important to have as many trading tools available as possible.
 This means not only tools to go long Bitcoin but also tools to short Bitcoin, especially in bear markets.
 This post will cover how to short Bitcoin.
 As you’ll see, there are simple ways to do this.

-Hopefully, this post demystifies shorting and gives you a great new weapon to add to your arsenal.
+Hopefully, this post demystifies how to short crypto and gives you a great new weapon to add to your arsenal.

 Table of Contents

 - 1 The Cryptocurrency Bear Markets

 - 3 Crypto-ML is Releasing Short Signals